 Go with the flow

 Rebalancing with cash flows is particularly useful for those making regular contributions.
 The idea is that you deposit cash in your account every month or so, but you don’t invest it immediately (you might use an investment savings account to earn a little interest).
 You also take all your ETF distributions in cash rather than setting up dividend reinvestment plans (DRIPs).
 The money accumulates until you have enough to make a single cost-effective trade: then you use it to buy whichever asset class is furthest below its target.
-As a rule of thumb, you should wait until the cash is at least 1% of the portfolio’s balance—so if you have $100,000, you can make your first purchase when you’ve accumulated $1,000.
-(You can reduce this amount if you use mutual funds or commission-free ETFs.)
+If you’re paying commissions to trade ETFs, you should wait until you have enough to make a cost-effective transaction.
+(This is less of an issue if you use mutual funds or commission-free ETFs.)

 A rebalancing strategy based on cash flows has several benefits:

 - Fewer transactions.
 Calendar or threshold rebalancing typically involves both selling and buying.
 But rebalancing with cash inflows requires only purchases, which can reduce the number of transactions.
 (You may still need to sell an overweight asset class during a dramatic market move.)
-And as long as you keep to the 1% rule, the drag caused by holding too much uninvested cash will be negligible.
+And as long as you keep the cash balance under 2% or so, the drag caused by holding too much uninvested cash will be negligible.

 - Easier decisions.
 There’s lots of evidence that investors find selling harder than buying.
 We shouldn’t underestimate the discipline it takes to put your money into assets that have recently fallen in price (did you buy real-return bonds last year?), but experienced investors will likely find it easier to buy low than to sell high.